MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`AddBinding`** - **Add Binding**<br>
 `boolean`.
 Optional.
 Use when `CreateWebSite = true`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to add port binding for the website.
+Selects the option to add port binding for the website.
 <!-- :::editable-content-end::: -->
 <br>